Stop motion animation definition

 Upload a video to the tool

-Secondly, you may call the drop-down menu and select a file from Google Drive or Dropbox.
-And at last you can stick to the last option of the same menu and just insert a direct link to the online video you want to edit.
+Also, you may call the drop-down menu and select a file from Google Drive or Dropbox.

 Turn your shooting into a stop-motion mode